ljaco/Homeautomation/README.md

 # Homeautomation
-Home automation project with a Raspberry Pi B+, Arduinos and RFM69HW mudules.
+Home automation project with a Raspberry Pi B+, Arduino minis and RFM69HW mudules.